Social Planning Instrument

 2. A handbook (Deliverable D.T2.2.1) contains information about the use of the online tool, the questionnaire and implementation of the whole process.
 The social planning handbook is a manual for using the SPI.
 It contains the description of the process, questionnaire and a technical advice on how to use the online tool.
 The current version of the handbook is a draft, because it will be continually reviewed and adapted on the basis of feedback from the process consultants and the pilots throughout the whole project.

-Setting up local/regional committees
+Setting up pilot municipalities and local/regional committees

 Training of process consultants